cs50spring2021/lab2-info/README.md

----
-layout: page
-title: Lab 2 - C programming
+# Lab 2 - C programming
----

 :point_right:
 Design, write, document, and test the following C programs.
 In each case you will need to write a testing script.

-* TOC
-{:toc}

 ***Point breakdown:***